davidmpickett/ufo50-party-ufo/README.md

 ## Features

 ### Gravity Flipping ↕️
-- Grav Flipper (Brazz) has the ability to flip a guest upside down which swaps their Pop and Cash values
+- Flipper (Brazz) has the ability to flip a guest upside down which swaps their Pop and Cash values
 - Replaces the Magician's Swap ability

 ![Brazz between two pilots, one is upside down](/images/flipped.jpg)